ali-ism/GCN-Disaster-Damage-thesis/README.md

 # How to access edge_attr from NeighborSampler?
 Neighbor sampler works on a single graph.
 So we can create a sampler for each graph and loop over them while training.

+Or load all graphs into a single graph where nodes belonging to different graphs are not connected.

 # How can I use edge weights in SageConv?
 - Adapt the implementation in https://github.com/khuangaf/Pytorch-Geometric-YooChoose
 - Using StellarGraph https://stackoverflow.com/questions/57259920/is-there-a-way-to-allow-graphsage-take-into-account-weighted-edges